Garmhausen/mystery-word/README.md

 # MysteryWord
 Try and guess a word letter-by-letter.
 This is a front-end Angular v5 application that demonstrates angular components, rxjs observables, ngrx/store configured in a Redux fashion, and reactive forms.
 The styling is minimal, but sufficiently responsive.
+I purposely left the data available to the front-end to benefit the example.

 It's hosted [here](https://mystery-word-ng5.firebaseapp.com) via firebase.